Skip to the main content

 Some large companies have psychologists on staff.
 Most hire them as consultants.

-Research or experimental psychologists conduct research in specific areas (such as human development, psychopathology, social psychology, neuroscience, perception, motivation, emotion, learning, language or personality).
-They may observe and interview people to understand the way they behave.
-They may work in labs and focus on relationships.
+Research or experimental psychologists conduct research in specific areas.
+These can include human development, psychopathology, social psychology, neuroscience, perception, motivation, emotion, learning, language, or personality.
+They may observe and interview people to understand the way they behave, using scientific methods to gather data.
+They may work in labs and focus on relationships through experiments and questionnaires.
 Or they may study the way animals behave.

 Research psychologists tend to work for colleges or universities.
 They may also work for government departments or private research agencies.